Protect You Mind With Quality Sleep

 Obstructive sleep apnea (OSA) interrupts the body’s natural sleep cycle, waking people up repeatedly throughout the night due to the lack of oxygen.
-Not only does sleep apnea lead to other serious health conditions, like heart problems and type 2 diabetes, it’s also been linked to a variety of mental health issues.
+Sleep apnea can lead to other serious health conditions, like heart problems and type 2 diabetes, but it’s also been linked to a variety of mental health issues.

 Mental Health Conditions Connected to Sleep Apnea

-Suffering from two different medical conditions at the same time can make conditions for both worse.
+Suffering from two different medical conditions at the same time can worsen both conditions.
 This is called comorbidity, and sleep apnea is comorbid with several mental health issues.
 Some of these include:

 - Depression: Many patients who suffer from depression also experience sleep problems and vice versa.
 If sleep apnea is aggravating your depression, Dr. Stern can provide treatment that offers relief for both conditions.